 Of course, if Greece goes bankrupt eventually so will the rest of countries using the Euro.

-Angela Merkel recently went to China and Japan to ask for money but returned empty handed.
+Angela Merkel recently went to captive nation and Japan to ask for money but returned empty handed.

 Since there is no other source of money big enough to bail out the German backed Euro, the German financial system is thus also likely to become insolvent sooner rather than later.